Shait6/Multi-VM/README.md

 ## 4 — Repository layout (concise)

 - `main.bicep` — subscription-scoped orchestration
-- `modules/` — Bicep modules (vault, backupPolicy, userAssignedIdentity, roleAssignment, assignCustomCentralBackupPolicy, backupAuditPolicy)
+- `modules/` — Bicep modules: `recoveryVault`, `backupPolicy`, `userAssignedIdentity`, `roleAssignment`, `assignCustomCentralBackupPolicy`, `backupAuditPolicy`
-- `policy-definitions/` — `customCentralVmBackup.rules.json` (rules) and `customCentralVmBackup.full.json` (full definition)
+- `policy-definitions/` — `customCentralVmBackup.rules.json` and `customCentralVmBackup.full.json`
 - `scripts/` — PowerShell helpers:
-  - `Deploy-BackupInfra.ps1` — builds and deploys `main.bicep`
+  - `Deploy-BackupInfra.ps1` — builds and deploys `main.bicep`; it pre-creates regional resource groups (`rsv-rg-<region>`) to avoid nested deployment failures.
-  - `Start-BackupRemediation.ps1` — assigns policy and triggers remediation (includes wait/check logic)
+  - `Start-BackupRemediation.ps1` — deterministic remediation: ensures a single UAI exists (creates it in the first selected region if missing), ensures necessary RBAC, assigns the custom policy and triggers remediations across regions.
-- `Pipeline/` and `.github/workflows/` — Azure DevOps & GitHub Actions CI definitions
+- `Pipeline/` and `.github/workflows/` — CI definitions for GitHub Actions and Azure DevOps

+Notes:
+- The repository no longer creates multiple per-region UAIs; the single shared UAI pattern is used to simplify role management and auditing.
+- Compiled artifacts are ignored and the scripts are designed to be deterministic and idempotent.

 ---

 ## 5 — Quick start

-Prereq: `az cli`, logged-in, and subscription context set.
-CI runners provide these.
+Prereqs: `az cli` (with Bicep support), an Azure principal with rights to create resource groups, identities and role assignments (or an Owner-level principal for initial runs).

 1) Authenticate and set subscription (local):